-2018 Accomplishments
+2019 Accomplishments

-In 2018, key accomplishments include:
+In 2019, key accomplishments include:

-- Conducting 10 three-day Worker Occupational Safety and Health (WOSH) Specialist training sessions in Northern, Central, and Southern California, reaching 173 worker leaders in diverse industries and occupations. - Conducting 42 Awareness Sessions to educate vulnerable working populations and community-based organizations about occupational safety and health.
-In 2018, 1,479 workers were reached through Awareness classes. - Conducting two promotora trainings on workers' rights and sexual harassment prevention reaching 26 participants.
+- Conducting 9 three-day Worker Occupational Safety and Health (WOSH) Specialist training sessions in Northern, Central, and Southern California, reaching 222 worker leaders in diverse industries and occupations. - Conducting 48 Awareness Sessions to educate vulnerable working populations and community-based organizations about occupational safety and health.
+In 2019, 1,468 workers were reached through Awareness classes. - Conducting 16 presentations, including webinars and presentations in classes and at Consulates.

-- Conducting 35 presentations, including webinars, presentations in classes, and presentations at Consulates. - Conducting three Training of Trainers (TOT) courses to prepare WOSH Specialists and community educators to teach awareness classes on such topics as chemical hazards, hazard communication, heat illness prevention, and best practices for reaching and educating low-wage, immigrant workers. - Developing and conducting three health and safety training programs for pre-apprentices focused on the auto repair industry and the medical industry.
-Eleven auto mechanic pre-apprentices attended classes specifically designed for them and 17 medical assistant pre-apprentices attended the classes designed for them. - Continuing to develop the WOSHTEP statewide trainer network through partnerships, community events, and targeted outreach. - Continuing to grow and strengthen the Southern California Community Health Promotora Committee for Workplace Safety and Health to advance the development of committee members as community educators and leaders who can effectively advocate for the prevention of injury and illness among particularly vulnerable Latino immigrant workers.
-Highlights include: - Participation and development of awareness sessions, TOT and Specialist courses as well as one-on-one mentorship. - Increased role of the committee and visibility of occupational health issues and resources during this year's Vision y Compromiso Promotoras Network Annual Conference November 2018 and other community events. - Collaboration with Los Angeles Trade Technical College (LATTC) and other community-based organizations to secure opportunities for promotoras growth as community educators. - Conducting a statewide Young Worker Leadership Academy in February 2018 at UC Berkeley.
-Academy participants conducted health and safety activities back in their schools and communities during Safe Jobs for Youth Month, May 2018. - Conducting eight half-day training sessions, to teach a total of 161 participants how to write and implement an effective Injury and Illness Prevention Program (IIPP) for small business owners and managers (including one specifically for growers and farm labor contractors).
+- Continuing to develop the WOSHTEP statewide trainer network through partnerships, community events, and targeted outreach. - Continuing to advance the development of members of the Southern California Community Health Promotoras Committee for Workplace Safety and Health to serve as community educators and leaders who can effectively advocate for the prevention of injury and illness among vulnerable Latino immigrant workers.
+Highlights include: - Participation in and development of awareness sessions, TOTs and Specialist courses as well as one-on-one mentorship with workplace and community leaders. - Collaboration with Los Angeles Trade Technical College (LATTC) and other community-based organizations to secure opportunities for promotoras to grow as community educators. - Conducting a statewide Young Worker Leadership Academy in February 2019 at UC Berkeley.
+Academy participants conducted health and safety activities in their schools and communities during Safe Jobs for Youth Month, May 2019. - Conducting five half-day training sessions, to teach a total of 65 participants how to write and implement an effective Injury and Illness Prevention Program (IIPP) for small business owners and managers (including one specifically for growers and farm labor contractors).
 This training has also been adapted for staffing agencies and provides information on the dual health and safety responsibilities of staffing agencies and host employers to protect temporary employees.
-Two of the eight IIPP training sessions this year were conducted for staffing agencies.
+One of the five IIPP training sessions this year was conducted for staffing agencies.